ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 Once the CKEditor script is loaded, you can {@link installation/getting-started/editor-lifecycle use the API} to create editors in your page.

 <info-box>
 	The `build/ckeditor.js` file is generated in the [UMD format](https://github.com/umdjs/umd) so you can also import it into your application if you use CommonJS modules (like in Node.js) or AMD modules (like in Require.js).
-Read more in the {@link installation/getting-started/predefined-builds#umd-support Basic API guide}.
+Read more in the {@link installation/getting-started/predefined-builds#umd-support UMD support section}.
 </info-box>

 ## Available builds